xavetta/Nephrin-podocin/README.md

 The resulting Log.txt file is processed with a Python algorithm.
 (Image to run the macro can be find in the coloc_sample folder)

-# Data analyzis and visualization
+# Data analysis and visualization